Essentials

 Other Useful Packages

-Things that I use more often than not, but it really depends on the type and scale of the document that I’m working on.
+Packages I use depending on the type and scale of the document itself.

 amssymb